Chania Crete – Travel Guide to Chania 2023

 There are several ways to find cheap prices in Chania, Crete:

-How much is taxi from Chania to Rethymno?
+How much is a taxi from Chania to Rethymno?

 Is Uber available in Chania?